Rider Mania: 2005–present

 In 2016, Wanderlust Motorcycle Club from Nagpur hosted the Rider Mania.
 They titled it "Full Power".
 Wanderlust MC broke Madras Bulls' record & presented the Biggest ever Rider Mania till 2016.
 More than 1700 Royal Enfield lovers were the witness of the RM16.
 It was held at Nagpur outside village named Waki.

 In 2017 Rider Mania Rolling Thunder Motorcycle Club (RTMC) of Bangalore.
 RTMC along with volunteer clubs from the country, formed the "Southern Squadron" to host the RM17 at the Arabian Sea coastal area Kundapur.
 It is about 450 km west from Bangalore.

 In 2018 Inddie Thumpers from Mumbai hosted again this time at a place called Bhor near Pune.
 This time they decided to call it MahaRM.

 In 2019, #AANDO(i.e.-"Let It Come") was the call for Motorcycle Riders all-over the world to participate in BOBMC Rider Mania 2019 hosted by India Bull Riders Motorcycle Club (IBRMC).
-This mega event took place at Paneri Farm House, Ghasiyar village(Udaipur), a remote place situated between the Aravali hills of Udaipur. #AANDO 2019 was a 'MileStone' in the history of BOBMCRM as the barren hills (mainly hills) were turned into amazing 'Event Ground' by the dedicated team of IBRMC.
-The clean sanitation facility in the middle of nowhere with 24 hrs hot water supply was a relief for all participants, especially female, during the bone breaking cold.
-There were many events but attraction was the 'Hill Race' and 'Dirt Track' race, both were set in the hills and enjoyed well by the participants.
-The event stage was set in the middle of the venue, surrounded by the residential facilities as well as the stalls, food court and the booze counter.
-In this event, RM Currency was designed by the team, which the participants could exchange with original currency and use it to purchase whatever they like in the event ground.
-The beautiful venue and the lively event was witnessed by approx. 1700 riders and their family members from India and abroad.
-The next BOBMCRM in 2020 will be held at Nepal and shall be hosted by FORE Nepal.
+This event took place at Paneri Farm House, Ghasiyar village (Udaipur), situated between the Aravali hills in Udaipur. #AANDO 2019 was a 'Milestone' in the history of BOBMCRM as the barren hills (mainly hills) were turned into an event ground by the dedicated team of IBRMC.
+Approximately 1700 riders from India and abroad attended the event.